Definition of 'unaware'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They seem to be unaware of the damage they are doing to their image.
 Times, Sunday Times (2016)He seems unaware the leadership challenge could be anything but brilliant for his career.
 Times, Sunday Times (2016)Other attendees were obviously quite unaware of what they had walked into.
 Times, Sunday Times (2016)But too many people are either unaware of it or too busy to claim - although it takes just a few minutes.
 The Sun (2016)He seems typical of football - blundering, bullying and completely unaware of people around him.
 Times, Sunday Times (2016)They appeared to be unaware that anything untoward had taken place.
 Times, Sunday Times (2015)Yet tourists wander round largely unaware of the dangers.
 Times, Sunday Times (2011)This is not something that people are unaware of.
 Times, Sunday Times (2012)Yet he seemed blithely unaware of this.
 Paul VI - The First Modern Pope (1993)Those newlyweds were still blissfully unaware blushes and butterflies turn into ritual and routine.
 Christianity Today (2000)The other boat was unaware that anything had happened.
 GOD'S SECRETARIES: The Making of the King James Bible (2003)The same number said women were unaware of the dangers of alcohol.
 The Sun (2007)The pandemic has been caused because people have been unaware.
 Times, Sunday Times (2010)They seemed unaware that a world leader was just yards away.
 The Sun (2014)The singer seemed blissfully unaware as he performed with the two female singers in his band.
-The Sun (2009)And almost half are unaware of the dangers of boozing while pregnant.
-The Sun (2007)Most people are unaware that apples stay fresh two weeks longer if kept cool in the fridge.
+The Sun (2009)Most people are unaware that apples stay fresh two weeks longer if kept cool in the fridge.
 The Sun (2009)Many of them seem completely unaware of how many people now live in different kinds of families.
 The Guide to Lesbian and Gay Parenting (1993)She found him still in the aisle blissfully unaware of the drama.
 The Sun (2012)Many people are unaware of these plans.
 Times, Sunday Times (2008)Janet came to herself with a little jump and seemed quite unaware that anything had happened to her.
 CHARMED LIFE (1977)He's immersed in the task and quite unaware of me standing behind him.
 Times, Sunday Times (2015)Their sticky faces beamed at me, apparently unaware that anything was wrong.
 Times, Sunday Times (2007)I was like an empty shell, unaware of anything around me.
 The Sun (2012)Radar doesn't detect the ice, which leaves pilots unaware of the danger.
 Times, Sunday Times (2016)

 Trends of 'unaware'